FelixAugenstein/watson-assistant-tutorial/README.md

 <h1 align="center" style="border-bottom: none;">:rocket: IBM Digital Tech Tutorial: Watson Assistant</h1>
 <h3 align="center">In this hands-on tutorial you will create a new IBM Watson Assistant Service on the IBM Cloud and deploy your service with a Node.js app</h3>

 You can view a demo of this app <a href="https://watson-assistant-demo-dach.eu-de.mybluemix.net/" target="_blank">here</a>.
+Please be aware that the language of this Watson Assistant is German.

 ## Prerequisites